gogobook/my-asp-dot-net/ch4.md

 make any of the interface functions virtual.
-To illustrate how different classes can implement the same interface, assume that the Planetary Bank of Jupiter also implements a class to represent one of its bank accounts—a Gold Account (code file UsingInterfaces/JupiterBank.cs ): namespace Wrox.ProCSharp.JupiterBank
+To illustrate how different classes can implement the same interface, assume that the Planetary Bank of Jupiter also implements a class to represent one of its bank accounts——a Gold Account (code file UsingInterfaces/JupiterBank.cs ): namespace Wrox.ProCSharp.JupiterBank
 {